FrdAqr1/LinearAlgebra_MIDTERM/README.md

 # LinearAlgebra_MIDTERM
-This case study is to help Bebang for her Donut shop
+This case study is to help Bebang in getting the data of her monthly revenue, costs and profits to her Donut shop.